-Get your own FREE downloadable map of the Bishops Palace!
+Get your own FREE downloadable map of the Bishops Palace below!

 The 14 acres of gardens at The Bishop’s Palace are a haven of tranquility and peace.
 In January 2016, the Gardens were awarded RHS Partner Garden status.

-The Bishop’s Palace & Gardens has been home to the Bishops of Bath and Wells for over 800 years and this stunning medieval palace is open for all to enjoy.
+Home to the Bishops of Bath and Wells for over 800 years, this stunning medieval palace is open for all to enjoy.

 The Bishop’s Table